jrnold/r4ds-exercise-solutions/docs/functions.md

 ## Functions are for humans and computers

-> There are only two hard problems in Computer Science: cache invalidation and naming things. - Phil Karlton (as quoted by many places online but no original source.)

-See this Quora discussion: [Why is naming things hard in computer science, and how can it can be made easier?](https://www.quora.com/Why-is-naming-things-hard-in-computer-science-and-how-can-it-can-be-made-easier).

-### Exercises

 **Ex 1.** Read the source code for each of the following three functions, puzzle out what they do, and then brainstorm better names.